trentrichardson/docker-compose-model-runner-demo/README.md

 ## Quick Start

 - Ensure Docker Desktop is installed and up to latest version for Docker Model Runner.
+- Make a copy of `bin/lcl/.env-template` to `.env` and set the env variables to your preference.
-- Open a terminal and `cd` into this directory.
+- Open a terminal and `cd` into `bin/lcl`.
+- Run `docker compose up --watch` or `docker-compose up --watch` depending on your system.
-- Run `docker compose up --watch`.
-This may take a few minutes to download images on the first run.
+  - This may take a few minutes to download images on the first run.
 - Go to `http://localhost:9494/docs` in your browser